PlayerFront/Grokking_algorithms/README.md

-# Grokking_algorithms
-# Grokking Algorithms Practice in JavaScript    This repository contains my JavaScript implementations of algorithms and data structures from the book **"Grokking Algorithms"** by Aditya Bhargava.    ### Purpose   - Learning algorithms by porting Python examples from the book to JavaScript.   - Practicing clean and efficient code.   - Building a reference for future interviews and projects.    ### Disclaimer   This is a **personal educational project**.
+# Grokking Algorithms Practice in JavaScript

+This repository contains my JavaScript implementations of algorithms and data structures from the book **"Grokking Algorithms"** by Aditya Bhargava.

+### Purpose
+- Learning algorithms by porting Python examples from the book to JavaScript.
+- Practicing clean and efficient code.
+- Building a reference for future interviews and projects.

+### Disclaimer
+This is a **personal educational project**.
 All credit for the original book and concepts goes to the author, Aditya Bhargava.
 The Python code examples can be found in the [official repository](https://github.com/egonSchiele/grokking_algorithms).